fmstam/feira/README.md

 ## Current apps:
- - **fair**: a simple auction app where the user can upload an image of the object/objects and the system is able to detect objects and assign them to the correct categories using a deep learning model.
-The current version uses the typical uses YOLO V5 to detect objects.
+- **fair**: a simple marketplace app where users sell and buy things.
+The system is backed by a lightweight recommendation system.

 - **accounts**: a typical django app for account management

    >> Note: more apps will be added to the project with more machine learning support.

+## Security:
+ The system uses user-permissions, encryption, ... and so on to maintain high level of security.